Skip to main content

 Lorelai Nelson

-Lorelai Borja Nelson (she/her) is a first-year majoring in Microbiology at Muir College.
+Lorelai Borja Nelson (she/her) is a second-year majoring in Microbiology at Muir College.
 Lorelai has moved around her whole life and watched as the world around her grew rapidly.
 With the quick uprise of COVID-19, Lorelai noticed a lack of education in her community about vaccines and medicine.
 She wants to be able to contribute to the evolving world of science while serving her community as a role model.
 Lorelai seeks to conduct research about medicine, viruses and immunology while teaching others on how to keep themself and the ones they love safe and healthy.

 • Brianna Newton